 HIS 200 Cr.3

 Historiography and Historical Methods

 This course is an introduction to both historiography (the history of the study of history) and historical research.
 In addition to introducing students to historiography, the course also introduces students to historical research methods, use of primary sources, problems of interpretation, and composition.
 Required for all history majors and minors.
-Offered Annually.
+Offered Fall, Spring.

 +HIS 202 Cr.3